vldmrdev/awesome-python-project-templates/README.md

-## Awesome Python Project Templates
+## Awesome Python Project Templates collection

 A collection of ready-to-use for local development opensource templates for quickly starting Python projects.
 Perfect for beginners and teams who want to kickstart development with clean structure and best practices.